dsc530/dsc530.github.io/src/content/pages/contact.md

 Feel free to drop me an email at [dsc_530@hotmail.com](mailto:dsc_530@hotmail.com), and I'll do my best to respond as soon as possible.

 _Social Media:_
 Connect with me on social media as well.
-Find me on or [LinkedIn](https://www.linkedin.com/in/daniel-cumbal/).
+Find me on <a href="https://www.linkedin.com/in/daniel-cumbal/" target="_blank" rel="noopener noreferrer">LinkedIn</a>.